spatialthoughts/qgis-tutorials/source/docs/nearest_neighbor_analysis.rst

 .. image:: /static/nearest_neighbor_analysis/images/26.png
    :align: center

-27. The processsing may take a few minutes.
+27. The processing may take a few minutes.
 You can see the progress on the bottom-left corner of the QGIS window.

 .. image:: /static/nearest_neighbor_analysis/images/27.png